 }

-Now when we visit the endpoints for either Honeywell or Haydon we now get the proper data returned. #winner
+Now when we visit the endpoints for either Honeywell or Haydon we get the correct data returned.
+Winner.

-In conclusion, contracts and implementations are powerful tools in Laravel that allow you to define a standard interface and write code that can adapt to different implementations.
-By using contracts, you can build more modular, scalable, and maintainable code, which can be easily updated or switched out with different implementations if needed.
+Contracts and implementations are powerful tools in Laravel that allow you to define a standard interface and write code that can adapt to different implementations.
+By using contracts, you can build more modular, scalable, and maintainable code that can be easily updated or switched out with different implementations if needed.
 I hope this article has been informative and helpful in your Laravel journey, and I encourage you to continue exploring and experimenting with this fascinating framework!